 From the turn off #381, the end of the road (Waldorf Mine) is roughly 5.8 miles.
 The road does continue past the mine up to Argentine Pass but it becomes narrow and loose.
 Snowdrifts frequently block access well into late summer.
 The west side of Argentine Pass is now private property and cannot be driven.
 In the other direction, the road continues uphill past some mining structures and tailings to the summit of McClellan Mountain.
 This 'extra credit' Jeep Road is rough and seems to get rougher with each passing year.

-Park at the mine.
+.
 This is effectivly the trailhead.

 Mount Wilcox is the prominant peak southeast across Leavenworth Creek.
 From Georgetown, one-way mileage is about 9 miles.
 If you pass Green Lake (left side) while on #381, you've gone too far.